XYGaoG/xygaog.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
 Hi there!
-I am a final-year Ph.D. candidate at the University of Queensland, supervised by Prof. <a href="https://sites.google.com/view/hongzhi-yin/home">Hongzhi Yin</a> and Dr. <a href="https://researchers.uq.edu.au/researcher/27868">Tong Chen</a>.
+I am currently a Postdoctoral Researcher in Computer Science at The University of Queensland (UQ), specializing in \textbf{Efficient AI Computing, Generative Models, and Data Mining} for large-scale data analysis.
+My research focuses on developing \textbf{Deep Data Compression} techniques that generate compact, high-fidelity data, enabling faster model development, real-time inference, and streamlined data management in resource-constrained AI systems.
 </p>

 <p style="text-align: justify;">
+Previously, I completed my Ph.D. at UQ under the supervision of Prof. <a href="https://sites.google.com/view/hongzhi-yin/home">Hongzhi Yin</a> and Dr. <a href="https://researchers.uq.edu.au/researcher/27868">Tong Chen</a>.
-Previously, from Jul.
+From Jul.
 2021 to Dec.
 2021, I served as a research intern at Peking University, working under the guidance of Prof. <a href="https://cuibinpku.github.io/">Bin Cui</a> and Dr. <a href="https://zwt233.github.io/">Wentao Zhang</a>.
 I completed my M.S. and B.S. degrees in Information and Communications Engineering at Xi'an Jiaotong University, supervised by Prof. <a href="https://www.researchgate.net/profile/Zhibin-Pan-2">Zhibin Pan</a>, with graduation years of 2021 and 2018, respectively.
 </p>